NP95/cc/README.md

 to emit a `LOAD` instruction at time `200` to address `0x1000`, and a subsequent `LOAD` to the same line at time `400`.

 ```
 // Set paths
 M:0,top.cluster.cpu
-// Advance cursor
+// Advance cursor to 200
 +200
-// Issue Load to 0
+// Issue Load to 0x1000
 C:0,LD,0x1000
-// Advance cursor
+// Advance cursor to 400
 +200
-// Issue Load to 0
+// Issue Load to 0x1000
 C:0,LD,0x1000
 ```

-The first `LOAD` instruction causes a compulsary miss in the CPU's associated cache, which initiates the fill operation.
+The first `LOAD` instruction causes a compulsary miss in the CPU's L1 cache, which initiates the fill operation.
 The line is eventually installed in the cache in the `Exclusive` state, and the `LOAD` replayed.
 Sometime later, the second `LOAD` instruction is issued, hits in the cache and commits immediately (after some small cache lookup penalty).

 The simulate emits a full trace of all messages communicated during the execution of the stimulus.
-Upon completion, gathered statistics are emitted, below:
+Upon completion, gathered statistics are emitted from which it can be seen that one load miss took place (the initial compulsory miss), followed by two hits corresponding to the replayed instruction and the subsequent load to the same line.

 ```
 [410.2:FI;top.statistics (M)]:CPU statistics path top.cluster.cpu: '{transaction_count:2}